getsentry/sentry-react-native/docs/index.rst

     Sentry.config('___DSN___').install();

-Additionally you need to register the native crash handler in your `AppDelegate.m`:
+If you are using the binary version of the package (eg: you ran ``react-native link``) then you additionally need to register the native crash handler in your `AppDelegate.m` after the root view was created:

 .. sourcecode:: objc